malb/oxford-lattice-school-lessons/README.md

 ### Lecture 2 (Martin ?, 60 minutes, Mon 13:30-13:30)

 - Enumeration (no pruning...)
-- BKZ, and quality prediction
+- BKZ, and quality prediction (root hermiite factor, GSA, ...)
-- Mounting simple attacks on SIS (approx-SVP) and LWE (uSVP)
+- Mounting simple attacks on SIS (approx-SVP) and LWE (uSVP) [No BDD because not supported in sage yet]

 ### Homework 1 (Monday)